dvudd/CI_PP4/README.md

 - Bootstrap
 ## Deployment
 ### Heroku
+!note: add steps to implement cloudinary and elephantSQL.
 [Click here to go to the deployed site](https://ci-flashcards-0d9425f9c570.herokuapp.com)\
 The site was deployed to Heroku pages.
 The steps to deploy a site are as follows:
 1. Navigate to [Heroku](https://dashboard.heroku.com/apps)